Category Archives: Sexploitation Films

 Grade: A-

-Heat is a Paul Morrissey/Andy Warhol collaboration in 1970s sexploitation films.
 The film is somewhat of a spoof of the classic film from 1950, Sunset Boulevard, and stars 1970s cult star, Joe Dallesandro.

 He plays a hunky struggling actor, and former child star, who begins a relationship with a has-been actress (Sylvia Miles) and her lesbian daughter as they co-habitat in a seedy Los Angeles hotel run by plump landlady (Pat Ast).
-He pays the landlady a reduced rent in exchange for sex.

-Heat stars two of my favorite cult film actresses (Miles and Ast).
-It is a fun, over-the-top, independent style sex romp.
-A pleasing experience for those in the mood for something left of center.
+It is a fun, over-the-top, independent-style sex romp and pleasing experience for those in the mood for something left of center.

 Faster, Pussycat!
 Kill!
 Kill!-1965